hiiamboris/red-wiki/How-to-Debug:-A-use-case-by-@DocKimbel.md

 _Copied from this [Bug report](https://github.com/red/red/issues/1983)_

-<p>First thing to do is to compile the above code in debug mode (<code>-d</code> option) or re-compile a GUI console version in debug mode.
-Many assertions and debug logs through the Red runtime code are not available in release mode.</p>
+<p>First thing to do is to compile the above code in debug mode <code>-d</code> option) or re-compile a GUI console version in debug mode with <code>do/args %red/red.r "-d -r red/environment/console/gui-console.red"</code> Many assertions and debug logs through the Red runtime code are not available in release mode.</p>

 <p>For the first crash, I went straight to the <code>type?</code> native source in <code>%runtime/natives.reds</code> and put some debug logs there:</p>